 Jamea Sale, MME, Education Director for Institute of Healthy Singing

-Recent masterworks performances have included Bach: St. Matthew Passion and Mass in B minor, and Ernest Bloch: Avodath Hakodesh (Sacred Service) which, at the time, were the first performances of the works by Kansas City artists in decades.
+Recent masterworks performances have included, Mozart: Great Mass in C minor, Bach: St. Matthew Passion and Mass in B minor, and Ernest Bloch: Avodath Hakodesh (Sacred Service) which, at the time, were the first performances of the works by Kansas City artists in decades.
 Other recent performances have included the Requiems of John Rutter, Gabriel Fauré, Wolfgang Amadeus Mozart, and Johannes: Brahms, the Midwest premier of William Dreyfoos’: Songs of the Holocaust, Zoltan Kodaly’s: Laudes Organi, Bethoven: Symphony No. 9, Mozart’s Coronation Mass, and Regina Coeli, Ralph Vaughan Williams’ Dona Nobis Pacem, and many others.